 Business owners need to be aware that any claim for furlough leave to HRMC must be submitted within 2 weeks of the end of the previous calendar month unless of course there is a “reasonable excuse for failing to make a claim in time”.

-Last week amended the guidelines https://www.gov.uk/guidance/claim-for-wages-through-the-coronavirus-job-retention-scheme and provided examples “reasonable excuse".
+Last week amended the guidelines on the Coronavirus Job Retention Scheme and provided examples “reasonable excuse".

 Reasonable excuses are:

 - shortly before the claim deadline your partner or a close relative passes away

 - an unexpected stay in hospital stops a claim